-To protect the safety of our employees and increase the accuracy of farm samples, the Company has ceased the practice of sampling grain on third party premises and will operate a collection only service.
-The Seller is responsible for supplying fully representative samples as soon as possible after harvest-and for notifying the Company that samples are ready for collection if they wish the Company to complete standard analysis on them.
-Farmer sampling instructions are available on our website at https://www.frontierag.co.uk.
-To obtain a selfsample pack, please contact your Frontier farm trader.
+To protect the safety of our employees and to increase the accuracy of farm samples, the Company has ceased the practice of sampling grain on third party premises and will operate a collection only service.
+The Seller is responsible for supplying fully representative samples as soon as possible after harvest and for notifying the Company that samples are ready for collection if they wish the Company to complete standard analysis on them.
+To obtain a self-sample pack or farm sampling instructions, please contact your Frontier farm trader.